 - Lift people out of poverty

-- Provide universal access to modern family planning
+- Provide universal access to modern family planning and quality education

 - Empower women

 - Encourage and incentivise smaller families

 If all of these methods are used in combination, they are most effective, and have secured dramatic reductions in fertility rates in many countries.